arp242/sconfig/README.markdown

 - Anything before the first Whitespace is considered the Key.

   - Any character except Whitespace and NULL bytes are allowed in the Key.
+  - The special Key `source` can be used to include other config files.
+The Value for this must be a path.

 - Anything after the first Whitespace is considered the Value.